 The MAB Hospital Ships, Long Reach, Dartford

-From the outset, the new smallpox and fever hospitals set up by Metropolitan Asylums Board were the target of protests from those who lived near them.
+From the outset, the smallpox and fever hospitals set up by the new Metropolitan Asylums Board (MAB) were the target of protests from those who lived near them.
 The first to be opened, at Hampstead in 1870, was delayed by local opposition to the scheme which involved Sir Rowland Hill, pioneer of the postage stamp, who owned a property adjacent to the hospital site.

 The huge demand for hospital beds during the smallpox epidemic of 1870-71 outstripped the resources of the MAB's existing hospitals.
 In its first experiment with hospital ships, it chartered from the Admiralty the Dreadnought, moored off Greenwich and formerly used as the Seamen's Hospital.
 By mid-1871 the epidemic had abated and the Dreadnought was returned to the Admiralty.